-Employment Insurance (“EI”) is available for Canadians who have lost their jobs.
-Employers are required by law to deduct and remit EI premiums from employees’ income, and are also required to make contributions on behalf of their employees.
-EI provides income replacement benefits for employees who have lost their jobs through no fault of their own.
-Therefore, EI is generally not available to employees who have been terminated for just cause.
-The current weekly benefit amount for a claimant is 55% of the average weekly earnings from the previous calendar year to a maximum weekly benefit of $537.
+Employment Insurance (“EI”) provides income replacement benefits for Canadian employees who have lost their jobs through no fault of their own (EI is generally not available to employees who have been terminated for just cause).
+The current weekly benefit amount for a claimant is 55% of the average weekly earnings from the previous calendar year to a maximum weekly benefit of $573.00.

-Additionally, each province in Canada operates a provincial workers’ compensation system which is, in effect, an insurance system.
-It should be noted that there is no federal workers’ compensation system.
-Accordingly, if eligible for coverage, employees in the federal jurisdiction are covered by the provincial workers’ compensation system that exists in the province in which they are employed.
+There is no federal workers’ compensation system.
+If eligible for coverage, employees in the federal jurisdiction are covered by the provincial workers’ compensation system where they are employed.
 Participation is compulsory for employers.
-The system creates a trade-off, whereby employees injured on the job receive coverage, and in return, lose the right to sue their employers with respect to the injury.
+This creates a trade-off system, whereby employees injured on the job receive coverage, and in return, lose the right to sue their employers with respect to the injury.

 Almost all individuals who work in Canada contribute to the Canada Pension Plan (CPP), which is a defined benefit plan.
 Employers are required by law to deduct and remit CPP contribution from employees’ income.
 Employers are also required to make contributions to CPP on behalf of their employees.
 Employees may apply for and receive a full CPP retirement pension at age 65.
 Alternatively, employees may receive a reduced pension at 60, or as late as 70 with an increase.
 Many employers and employees participate in workplace pension plans or group RRSP arrangements in order to supplement employees’ CPP entitlements.